saras-daton/Upscribe/README.md

         unique_key : ['id']
         partition_by : {'field': 'updated_at', 'data_type': 'timestamp', 'granularity': 'day'}
         cluster_by : ['id']

+  - name: UpscribeProductsImagesMetafields
+    description: This table returns all the List of product information associated with upscribe account and your given domain along with unnested images and metafields columns.
+    config:
+        materialized : incremental
+        incremental_strategy : merge
+        unique_key : ['id']
+        partition_by : {'field': 'updated_at', 'data_type': 'timestamp', 'granularity': 'day'}
+        cluster_by : ['id']

   - name: UpscribeRefunds
     description: This table returns all the List of refunds associated with upscribe account and your given domain.